skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+In _Finger pointing moon_ body-based practice-research will function as a case-study through which to examine and understand three underpinning epistemic problems **Why are these problems?
+These problems are more aimed at body-based, not practice-research in general** in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of specificity.
+These

+delimit to body-based. but make an aim to consider relationship to practice-research generally.
+- delimited to body-based practice-research as methodological strategy.

+Langer's thinking about experience without symbolic mediation is pretty important here: <without symbolic mediation.md>:

+>It may seem strange that the most immediate experiences in our lives should be the least recognized, but there is a reason for this apparent paradox, and the reason is precisely their immediacy.
+They pass unrecorded because they are known without any symbolic mediation, and therefore without conceptual form. -- Susanne Langer, Mind: An Essay on Human Feeling, Vol. 1, 1967.

+>You should describe the research context for your project/programme of work.
+Why is it important that these questions or issues are explored?
+What other research is being or has been conducted in this area?
+What contribution will your project make to improving, enhancing, or developing creativity, insights, knowledge or understanding in the chosen field of study?
+To whom will the outcomes of your research be of particular interest?

+There has been no systematic research directly examining ...

+This has particularly been the case in practices that are predicated on the limits and possibilities of the human body.

+- got me thinking about the danger in this project of going so far out (ie requiring such a wide-angle) in understanding principles of properties that they become useless. that it is specificity that is utterly critical to practice-research.
+- good reason to delimit to body-based ...

+- general problem in practice-research
+- body-based as paradigmatic example of complexity of problem
+- generate claims/principles that speak directly to body-based
+- such claims may be useful or appropriate to practice-research generally but cannot know this.
+My desire yes. but can't be sure. if the principles and values are so zoomed out then they might become useless. specificity is a key principle -- could use this as example.
+(Galloway's lists)
+- no desire to create another 'overarching' method like Nelson

+as both research method and case-study: see LessWrong about hierarchy of evidence: [lesswrong.com/posts/A6AoB2t4NgGGuiFjX/hierarchy-of-evidence](https://www.lesswrong.com/posts/A6AoB2t4NgGGuiFjX/hierarchy-of-evidence)

 I seek to understand the extent to which the proxy of embodied knowledge is blinding artist-scholars to the _reality_ of the underlying limits and possibilities of body-based practice-research.
 Without epistemic clarity, practice-research's value  are diminished.

 Finger pointing moon: recognising change in practice-research (or searching for truth in practice-research)